WCVE-TV

 WCVE-TV (channel 23) is a PBS member television station in Richmond, Virginia, United States.
-Owned by the VPM Media Corporation (formerly known as the Commonwealth Public Broadcasting Corporation), the station maintains studios and a transmitter at 23 Sesame Street in Bon Air, a suburb of Richmond.
+Owned by the VPM Media Corporation (formerly known as the Commonwealth Public Broadcasting Corporation), the station maintains studios on East Broad Street in downtown Richmond and a transmitter at 23 Sesame Street in suburban Bon Air, adjacent to its former studios.

 WHTJ (channel 41) in Charlottesville operates as a full-time satellite of WCVE-TV; this station's transmitter is located atop Carters Mountain.
-WCVE-TV also operates a sister station in Richmond, WCVW (channel 57), whose transmitter is co-located with WCVE-TV.
+WCVE-TV also operates an ATSC 3.0 sister station in Richmond, WCVW (channel 57), whose transmitter is co-located with WCVE-TV.

 The three stations were collectively branded as the Community Idea Stations from 2001 until 2019, when Commonwealth Public Broadcasting rebranded its stations as VPM (short for Virginia Public Media), with WCVE-TV and WHTJ becoming VPM PBS and WCVW becoming VPM Plus.